Use SLEAP on the SWC HPC cluster#

 More on ‘Top-Down’ vs ‘Bottom-Up’ models

-$ nano train_slurm.sh
+$ nano train-slurm.sh

 An example is provided below, followed by explanations.